jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-1.md

 <h3 style="color: darkred;">[45 minutes] Learn How to Use Clipchamp</h3>

+Log in to <a href="https://m365.cloud.microsoft/launch/Clipchamp/" target="_blank" rel="noopener noreferrer">Clipchamp</a> with your McMaster email.

-Individually, your will create a 30-second *test* video as proof that you completed the below tutorials.
+Individually, your will create a 30-second **test** video as proof that you completed the below tutorials.
 Your test video must:
 - Combine **2–3 video clips**
 - Include **animated text**
 - Add transmisions and effects
 - Include **picture-in-picture**
   > Note: A picture-in-picture (PiP) is a video editing or display technique where one image or video plays **inside a smaller frame** overlaid on top of another, larger image or video as it is shown on the second video-tutorial.

-Log in to <a href="https://m365.cloud.microsoft/launch/Clipchamp/" target="_blank" rel="noopener noreferrer">Clipchamp</a> with your McMaster email.
-Start a “Video Project” and follow the tutorials:
+#### Tutorials

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mIMeB8xZt2o?si=ZuNmOQ5S4SJYSUA5&amp;start=85" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DyiU_Ew6E3w?si=WpCuBFhkn_A0Y58h&amp;start=19" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Individual Submission:
+#### Individual Submission
 - Export and name your video: `Tutorial-Lastname-Name.mp4`
 - Take a screenshot (or photo) of your Clipchamp timeline: `Tutorial-Lastname-Name.jpeg`